rahil1304/cheaper/README.md

 ## :money_with_wings: cheaper
 An upcoming chrome extension and API that scrapes the most popular e-commerce websites to get the best deals on the searched query across these websites.

-#### What does cheaper do?
+### What does cheaper do?
 Pass any search string to the cheaper API.
 It can be called by the following command
 <pre><code>cheaper 'Philips Hue Bulb'</code></pre>

-The API returns the prices for the searched items from e-commerce websites in a JSON object
+The API returns the prices for the searched items from e-commerce websites in JSON format

 ```
     {